eecs-autograder/autograder-full-stack/README.md

 Times when a rebuild is required:
 - Changing the requirements.txt file in autograder-server
-- Changing the package.json file in autograder-website
+- Changing the package.json file in ag-website-vue

 ## Finish setting up the database
 After starting the docker images with the ``docker-compose -f docker-compose-dev.yml up`` command, you should run these commands in a _new_ terminal window.